Director of Graduate Studies:

 Theories and Methods in the Study of Religion (instructor changes each year)

 Religion as Media (Zito)

-The program also offers seminars in American Religious History as well as other areas depending on student need and program resources.
+The Department also offers seminars in American Religious History as well as other areas depending on student need and Department resources.

 We encourage our students to work within a track of their choosing, taking introductory graduate seminars in related fields in tandem with their coursework in Religious Studies.
 Tracks that students may pursue include:

 3. Jewish Studies